 How do I reserve my pitch if I go off for the day?

 This can often be a challenge when you return!
 Some people make a little sign or leave something of little value on the pitch indicating that it is taken.
-The campsite reception or warden often manage this but on smaller sights this isn’t the case.
+The campsite reception or wardens often manage this, but on smaller sites this isn’t the case.